mo7morad/Fundamentals_RoadMap/README.md

 ├── Currencies.txt                    # Currency database
 ```
 ---

+## ContactsSystem 📇📞
+### Features
+  - Add new contacts with name and phone number.
+  - Remove existing contacts by name.
+  - Search for contacts by name.
+  - Display all saved contacts.
+  - Stores contact data in a text file (`contacts.txt`) for persistence.

+## Driving-Simulation 🚗💨
+### Features
+- Simulates a basic driving experience.
+- Handles user input for controlling movement.
+- Implements basic physics such as acceleration and braking.
+- Includes obstacles and collision detection.
+- Provides real-time feedback on driving status.

+---

+Happy Coding! 🚀

+---
 ### 🔢 **Problem-Solving Level 05 (C++)**
 This level focuses on advanced **data structures and algorithms**, leveraging key **OOP principles such as composition and inheritance** to build modular and reusable solutions.